Comparing Visual Manufacturing vs Business Central

 Sabre started as a Visual Manufacturing “rescue mission” company, helping customers that were having troubles with their implementation.
 We were founded in 1998 specifically to help Visual ERP businesses, who at that time had purchased it from Lilly Software Associates.
 Our claim to fame was that we customized the Visual system in ways nobody else would even try to.
 Our programming experience was really what attracted customers to us, along with report writing, our knowledge of manufacturing, and the training we did in advanced modules.

 From our founding to about 2015, the vast majority of our revenue came from helping businesses with Visual Manufacturing.
 We became experts with the database and created hundreds of Crystal Reports and made thousands of QRP file edits.
-We trained users to implement MRP and other advanced features.
+We trained users to implement Dynamics 365 MRP and other advanced features.
 We worked on EDI projects, and other integrations.
 We developed sophisticated customizations for time reporting or requirements consumption in an automated way.

 Helping customers replace Visual Manufacturing with Dynamics NAV